Flutterwave/Python-v2/README.md

 <br><br>

 ## ```rave.Mpesa```
-This class is used to facilitate Mpesa transactions.
+This class is used to facilitate M-Pesa transactions.

 **Functions included:**